HenriquesLab/easy-gui-prompt/README.md

 ## Configuration

-The library automatically saves user preferences to a configuration file located at `~/.easy_gui/easy_gui.yml`.
+The library automatically saves user preferences to onfiguration files in `~/.easy_gui/`.
 This allows the GUI to remember the last entered values when `remember_value=True` is used.

 You can also access the configuration directly using the `get_config` and `save_config` functions: